Stormz99/NCAAGameHighlights/README.md

 Connects to the S3 bucket and retrieves the JSON file.
 Extracts the first video URL from within the JSON file.
-Downloads the video fiel from the internet into the memory using the requests library.
+Downloads the video file the requests library.
 Saves the video as a new file in the S3 bucket under a different folder (videos/) Logs the status of each step